davidebbo/davidebbo.github.io/_posts/2014-12-16-azure-service-principal.markdown

 ![image](https://cloud.githubusercontent.com/assets/556238/5465681/1dc51758-8551-11e4-8c10-f47a00f34fd7.png)

-Now go to the Keys section, and click on the drop down to pick 1 or 2 years:
+Now go to the Keys section, click on the drop down, and pick 1 or 2 years:

 ![image](https://cloud.githubusercontent.com/assets/556238/5464898/ba075d50-8543-11e4-9d39-b65e98d88d50.png)

 After you hit save at the bottom, it will display your key, which is basically your Service Principal account password.
-Save it and store it in a safe place.
+Save it and store it in a secure place (like a password manager).
 You will never see it again in the portal!

 ![image](https://cloud.githubusercontent.com/assets/556238/5465031/911c4818-8545-11e4-88d4-bbd8fbf6d56d.png)